termlen0/termlen0.github.io/_posts/2016-12-28-observations.md

 the
 [developer guide](https://nsot.readthedocs.io/en/latest/development.html)
 to compile from source.
-(Hopefully once the PR is approved, it should be available for general consumption).
+(Hopefully once the PR is approved, it should be available for general consumption, directly from pip).
 Once you have NSoT running, you should be able to grab the [iterable test playbook](https://github.com/termlen0/nsot-tester) to get an idea of how to use the stateful backend for your automation